4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

   resources.
 More information on this bootstrap step to be documented.
 As a result of this step, you should have this account's credentials in a configurable `.aws` directory, by default, `.aws_test/credentials`.

+  In these instructions, we assume you'll be using test credentials in ``~/.aws_test``.
+  If you're using credentials in locations, you may want to make ``~/.aws_test`` be a symbolic link to the one you are actively using.

 Step Two: CGAP Orchestration with Cloud Formation
 -------------------------------------------------